Experienced San Jose Divorce Lawyers

 The temporary order will stay in place until there is a final judgment.

 Having problems with your divorce proceedings?
-Call us today at (408) 266-9011 to talk with one of our divorce lawyers.
+Call our San Jose divorce lawyers at (408) 676-1814 to talk with one of our divorce lawyers in San Jose.

 Under California law, you are required to complete financial disclosures that give your spouse information about the property you own, your debt and liabilities, and your income and expenses.
 The point of the financial disclosures is to ensure that determinations regarding property division, child support, and spousal support are done accurately and fairly.